Recently Added / Updated:

 You can also choose to include / exclude prices: back, lay, WAP and volume (amount traded).
 The volume values show on the right hand vertical axis.

 The betting slip can be opened quickly by clicking on either the back or lay odds on the cards.

 It can also be opened via the bet slip button on the runner details area.

-The lay stake and odds are estimates based on the current odds assuming the back odds are matched at the current price.
+The hedge stake and odds are estimates based on the current odds assuming the initial bet odds are matched at the current price.

 After clicking the blue order button a status message is returned with the Betfair Bet ID.